feder-lang/feder-ref/README.md

 mdbook build
 ```

-This generator files in docs.
+This generates files in the directoy *docs*.